onflow/flow/docs/content/kitty-items/index.md

 ![Project overview](kitty-items-diagram.png)

-### 1. Static web app
+### 1. Web application

 A true dapp, client-only web app.
-This is a complete web application built with NextJS and React that demonstrates how to build a static website connects directly to the Flow blockchain using [FCL](/fcl/).
+This is a complete web application built with NextJS and React that demonstrates how to build a website that connects directly to the Flow blockchain using [FCL](/fcl/).
 FCL handles authentication and authorization of [Flow accounts](/concepts/accounts-and-keys/), [signing transactions](/concepts/transaction-signing/), and querying data using using Cadence scripts.

 ### 2. Backend API